ericvaladas/react-uncontrolled-form/README.md

-# react-forms
+# Formwood
 Lightweight, flexible React forms with validation.

 ## Getting started
 ### Form and Field
 This library consists of only two components: `Form` and `Field`.
 To start, just use the `<Form>` component instead of an html `<form>` tag.
 Feel free to create field components any way you like, and then simply wrap that component with `Field` before using it in your form.
 ```js
 const Input = Field(React.createClass({
   render() {